aia39/AqUavplant-Dataset/README.md

 # AqUavplant Dataset: Aquatic Plant Classification and Segmentation High Resolution UAV Image Dataset
 AqUavplant Dataset: An Aquatic Plant Classification and Segmentation High-Resolution Image Dataset using Unmanned Aerial Vehicle RGB Camera.
 This repository is for custom data loader and benchmarking all the baselines in PyTorch.
 This work is the benchmarking code for the AqUavplant dataset.
-The article is submitted to a journal and it is titled as 'AqUavplant Dataset: A High-Resolution Aquatic Plant Classification and Segmentation Image Dataset Using UAV'
+The article is accepted in Scientific Data, Nature journal and is titled 'AqUavplant Dataset: A High-Resolution Aquatic Plant Classification and Segmentation Image Dataset Using UAV'.
+The full paper link: https://www.nature.com/articles/s41597-024-04155-6

 # Dataset download
 The dataset will be available upon article publication.
 It is uploaded privately in figshare.